 What is the Course about?

-This four-year degree programme provides a blend of academic and practical training across all key civil engineering areas.
-Modules include: Civil Engineering Technology, Surveying, Physics and Chemistry, Engineering Drawing, Material Science, Quantity Surveying and Estimating, Soils Mechanics, Water Engineering, Highway and Traffic Engineering, Environmental Engineering and more.
-The programme features a strong practical element with students frequently working in our specialised materials, hydraulic and environmental laboratories and workshops.
+This course provides a blend of academic and praticical training across all key civil engineering areas.
+This course features a strong practical element with students frequently working in our specialised materials, hydraulic and environmental laboratories and workshops.

 A work placement module between Years 3 and 4 will provide students with the opportunity to enhance their learning in working on real-life design or construction projects as part of a professional engineering team.

-- Programme accredited by Engineers Ireland (EI) and graduates are eligible for membership of EI.
+- Accredited by Engineers Ireland (EI) and graduates are eligible for membership of EI.

-- The programme emphasis is on geo-environmental specialities where civil engineering skills save money, resources and lives.
+- The course emphasis is on geo-environmental specialities where civil engineering skills save money, resources and lives.